-Low interest rates make life difficult for people who put their money into savings accounts or rely on their investments for income.
-Twelve-month rates on certificates of deposit (CDs) have been below 3% since 2008, and they were just 2.35% at the end of 2022.
-When you factor in taxes and inflation, 12-month CDs have provided negative real returns 18 out of the last 20 years and haven’t offered a positive real return since 2008.
+Interest rates are important to people who put their money into savings accounts or rely on their investments for income.
+Twelve-month rates on certificates of deposit (CDs) were below 3% from 2008 to 2022, but have increased recently.
+When you factor in taxes and inflation, 12-month CDs have provided negative real returns in 17 out of the last 20 years.

 Inflation and Taxes Have Had a Significantly Negative Effect on CD Return Rates